 [Updated: Warner Brothers has suspended all further sales of Batman: Arkham Knight until further notice.
-See this post for further details]
+See this post for further details.
+It has also been updated to provide an editors note on Denuvo storage related issues being isolated and issues with it being misattributed to Denuvo instead of poor game dev programming.]

 It is coming to light that those who have pre-ordered the highly anticipated Batman: Arkham Knight on PC are coming away with a sour taste in their mouths.
 Several hundreds of users — primary AMD users but not limited to them — are experiencing a host of problems at launch.